deeputech/deeputech.github.io/_pages/comment-policy.md

 Moderators are at the forefront of combatting spam, mediating disputes and enforcing community guidelines and, so are you.

- If you see an issue, [contact the moderators](https://help.disqus.com/customer/en/portal/articles/1462592-site-moderators#contact-moderators) if possible or flag any comments for review.
-If you believe someone has violated the Basic Rules, report it to Disqus by [flagging the user's profile](https://help.disqus.com/customer/en/portal/articles/1518428-how-to-report-abuse).
+ If you see an issue, [contact the site owner](https://twitter.com/deepu105) if possible or flag any comments for review.
+If you believe someone has violated the Basic Rules, report it to us by flagging the user's profile.

 **No Self-promotion**